 Gurobi will only solve multi-objective models with strictly linear objectives.
 If the primary objective is quadratic or piecewise linear, the solve call will return an error.

-When solving a continuous multi-objective model using a hierarchical approach, you have a choice of which optimization algorithm to use for the different steps (primal simplex, dual simplex, or barrier).
-The first step will always use the algorithm specified in the Method parameter.
-The algorithm for subsequent steps is controlled by the MultiObjMethod parameter.
+When solving a continuous multi-objective model using a hierarchical approach, you have a choice of which optimization algorithm to use for the different passes (primal simplex, dual simplex, or barrier).
+The first pass will always use the algorithm specified in the Method parameter.
+The algorithm for subsequent passes is controlled by the MultiObjMethod parameter.
 This parameter has no effect for multi-objective MIP models.
+Note you can get finer-grained control over the algorithm choice using our multi-objective environment feature, by setting the Method parameter for individual objectives.

-The log file when using a hierarchical approach will show optimization progress for each step of the process.
+The log file when using a hierarchical approach will show optimization progress for each pass in the process.
 You'll see log lines that look like this:

 Multi-objectives: optimize objective 1 (Obj1Name) ... ...
 Multi-objectives: optimize objective 2 (weighted) ... ...For further details, please see section Multi-Objective Logging.